Description

 Full Mapping

 The full DBI gateway mapping refers to the mapping of the whole DBI gateway address space for an individual PCIe IP to a single BAR.
-With this mapping all the registers for each physical function can be accessed; mapping this address space will use a BAR size of 4 MB.
-The Achronix SDK can use this mapping scheme by modifying the Achronix_IP_config.c
+With this mapping all the registers for each physical function can be accessed.
+Mapping this address space will require a BAR size of at least 4 MB.
+The full mapping exposes PCIe configuration header space and capability structures for all physical and virtual functions in the PCIe controller.
+As a result, care must be taken to ensure that the correct PCIe function is accessed when the full mapping is in use.

 Example